 The alternative to the abstract deduction that turns out to be empty is, of course, a concrete deduction.
 The existent does not lie outside the deductive system but, from the start, is included within it.
-Instead of operating vainly with analytic propositions, one proposes to operate fruitfully with analytic principles whose terms.

-in their defined sense, refer to what exists.
+In\stead of occating operating vainly with analytic propositions, one proposes to operate fruitfully with analytic principles whose terms, in their defined sense, refer to what exists.

-Now it is characteristic of a deduction that conclusions follow necessarily from the premisies.
-It follows that a concrete deduction is possible only if an objective necessity binds the existent that is concluded to the existent referred to in the premisies.
-For without this objective necessity logically improcable inferences would arrive at possibly false conclusions.
+Now it is characteristic of a deduction that conclusions follow necessarily from the premisses.
+It follows that in a concrete deduction is possible only if an objective necessity binds the existent that is concluded to the existent referred to in the premisses.
+For without this objective

-Now there are many metaphysical systems that reveal how this objective nocessity might be conceived.
-Thus, a monist would affirm the existence of a single reality with a set of necessary attributes and modes; and clearly enough his chain of syllogisms could be applied validly to a universe conceived in this faction.
-Again, emanationist doctrines begin from a necessary being from which proceed necessarily all other beings; the application of a syllogistic chain would be more difficult in this case but there is no point in haggling over the matter.
+Now there are many metaphysical systems that reveal how this objective necessity might be conceived.
+Thus, a monist would affirm the existence of a single reality with a set of necessary attributes and modes; and clearly enough his chain of syllogisms could be applied validly to a universe conceived in this fashion.
+Again, emanationish doctrines begin from a necessary being from which proceed necessarily all other beings; the application of a syllogistic chain would be more difficult in this case but there is no point in haggling over the matter.
 In the third place, one might suppose that God exists necessarily but is bound morally to create the best of all possible worlds; and so in a fashion one would secure a universe for concrete deductivist thought.